DIY Travel Guide to National Museum of the Philippines

 The adjacent building in the Agrifina Circle of Rizal Park, formerly housing the Department of Finance, houses the Anthropology and Archaeology Divisions and is known as the Museum of the Filipino People.” – friendly Wiki

 What to see in the National Museum of the Philippines

 The museum is housed in two adjacent buildings.
 One within the boundaries of Luneta Park and the main building along Finance Road.

 Both entrance fees are charge a minimum door fees to tourists and visitors, while the students can avail discounts and free entrance to children below three feet.
 Note that you may not bring in an SLR [Self-Loading Rifle] 🙂 or DSLR [Digital Single-Lens reflex] cameras.
 Only camera phones and digital cameras are allowed and please turn your mobile phone in silent mode when roaming around the museum.
 More importantly, the museum is closed every Mondays.

-First stop is the the main building [former Congress of the Philippines].
+First stop is the the main building, the former Congress of the Philippines.

 |Art students listens to the museum’s curator|